logo

 Anaplasmosis

-Ehrlichiosis and anaplasmosis are both diagnosed using serological testing and PCR testing on blood samples:
+Ehrlichiosis and anaplasmosis are both diagnosed using serological testing and polymerase chain reaction (PCR) testing on blood samples:

 A tetracycline antibiotic, usually doxycycline, is recommended for the treatment of ehrlichiosis and anaplasmosis.
 Chloramphenicol can be used in patients unable to take tetracyclines.